Bookings are open: How to get a reservation for the new Star Wars hotel at Disney World

 It’s not just a Star Wars hotel — it’s an experience

-Upon arrival at the “terminal,” you’ll complete your earthly tasks and then enter a launch pod that blasts you off into space toward the Halcyon ship for your boarding with the main starcruiser.
+Upon arrival at the “terminal,” you’ll complete your earthly tasks (with included valet parking) and then enter a launch pod that blasts you off into space toward the Halcyon ship for your boarding with the main starcruiser.

 Along the way, the “windows” above will show you the stars as well as the space cruiser in the distance.
-You’ll no longer see Central Florida at all — the magic of technology will completely immerse you in what should look and sound like space.
+You’ll no longer see Central Florida at all — the magic of technology will completely immerse you in the scenes of outer space.

 You’ll then dock with Halcyon, hearing the “whoosh” of the airlock as your launch pod engages and you’ll emerge into the ship’s atrium.
 Once onboard, you’ll start two nights and three days of your Star Wars dreams.

 Inside the cabins and suites onboard

 The goal is for the Galactic Starcruiser experience to truly feel like you’re a character in the Star Wars canon universe.
 Therefore, the ship was designed for a smaller, more intimate group of passengers.
 There are only 100 total cabins and suites will be available for booking.